aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/convert-between-measurement-units/_index.md

 ﻿---
-title: Convert Between Measurement Units – Aspose.Words for Python via .NET
+title: Convert Between Measurement Units in Python
 articleTitle: Convert Between Measurement Units
 linktitle: Convert Between Measurement Units
 description: "Aspose.Words for Python via .NET can help you with how to convert between measurement units, for example, inches to points and points to inches, pixels to points, points to pixels."